 I’ve been a motorcycle accident victim.
 What should I do?

 You can make a claim as soon as you have been treated after your accident.
-Firstly, fill in our online claim form, send a letter or request a call-back.
-Then, someone from our panel of solicitors will get in touch by phone to discuss the claim.
+Firstly, fill in our online claim form, or request a callback at the top of the screen.
+Someone from our panel of solicitors will get in touch for a no-obligation chat about your claim.
 If they believe you have a case, they will send a letter to the responsible party about it, allowing them to accept or reject what’s been written.